List of Single-A baseball stadiums

 There are 29 stadiums in use by Single-A Minor League Baseball teams.
-The California League uses eight, the Carolina League uses 12, and the Florida State League uses nine.
+The California League uses eight stadiums, the Carolina League uses 12, and the Florida State League (FSL) uses nine.
 The oldest stadium is Jackie Robinson Ballpark (1914) in Daytona Beach, Florida, home of the FSL's Daytona Tortugas.
-The newest stadiums are Atrium Health Ballpark and Virginia Credit Union Stadium (2021), the respective homes of the Carolina League's Kannapolis Cannon Ballers in Kannapolis, North Carolina, and Fredericksburg Nationals in Fredericksburg, Virginia.
-One stadium was built in each of the 1910s and 1920s, four in the 1940s, one in each of the 1950s, 1960s, and 1980s, twelve in the 1990s, three in each of the 2000s and 2010s, and two in the 2020s.
+The newest stadiums for the 2026 season will be Wilson Stadium and ONT Field, the respective homes of the Carolina League's Wilson Warbirds in Wilson, North Carolina, and the California League's Ontario Tower Buzzers in Ontario, California.
+One stadium was built in each of the 1910s and 1920s, three in the 1940s, one in each of the 1960s and 1980s, twelve in the 1990s, three in each of the 2000s and 2010s, and four in the 2020s.
 The highest seating capacity is 11,026 at George M. Steinbrenner Field in Tampa, Florida, where the FSL's Tampa Tarpons play.
 The lowest capacity is 2,468 at Valley Strong Ballpark in Visalia, California, where the California League's Visalia Rawhide play.